Aaron98990/ways-of-the-game/goals.md

 > - climbing onto a perimeter fence and/or approaching the spectators in a manner which causes safety and/or security issues
 > - acting in a provocative, derisory or inflammatory way
 > - covering the head or face with a mask or other similar item
-> - removing the shirt or covering the head with the shirt
+> - removing the shirt or covering the head with the shirt _Law 12.3 Disciplinary Action_
-> - Law 12.3 Disciplinary Action

 - [A player celebrating a goal approaches spectators in a manner which causes security issues and must be cautioned.](https://youtu.be/twUjLLSC3EY?feature=shared&t=746)
 - [A player celebrating a goal covers their head with the shirt and must be cautioned.](https://youtu.be/u-y3AiAm2pI?t=410)
 - [A player celebrating a goal removes their shirt and must be cautioned.](https://www.youtube.com/watch?v=1g2DRURrbAo&t=1366s)
 - [A player acts in a provacative way by mimicking the goalkeeper failing to save the goal and must be cautioned.](https://youtu.be/kgO-Zrmj-sE?feature=shared&t=350)

-> after a team scores a goal, the kick-off is taken by their opponents
+> after a team scores a goal, the kick-off is taken by their opponents _Law 8.1 Kick-off_
->
-> - Law 8.1 Kick-off

 If time expires between a goal and kick-off, I recommend the referee to wait immediatly after kick-off to end the half.
 This makes it clear a goal was scored and ensures the goal is recorded properly.
-If no scoreboard, it is helpful for the referee to say the score right before kick-off.
-If there is a scoreboard, they ensure the displayed score is correct before kick-off.
+If no scoreboard, it is helpful for the referee to say the score right before each kick-off.
+If there is a scoreboard, they ensure the displayed score is correct before each kick-off.

 ## Winning team